-In response to feedback from the veterinary community and buyers of Montana cattle, the Department of Livestock (DOL) has developed a state program to reduce the spread of Johne’s disease through animal sales and movement.
+In response to feedback from the veterinary community and members of the cattle industry, the Department of Livestock (DOL) is increasing education and outreach efforts about Johne’s Disease.

-Johne’s is a contagious and usually fatal bacterial disease that primarily affects the small intestine of cattle.
+Johne’s is a contagious and usually fatal bacterial disease that primarily affects the small intestine of cattle and other ruminants.
 The Johne’s bacterium (Mycobacterium avium subspecies paratuberculosis (MAP)) is primarily spread between animals through feces.
-Signs of the disease include diarrhea and weight loss, despite a normal appetite.
-Signs are rarely seen until two or more years after the initial infection, which usually occurs within 6 months of birth.
-As a result, animals such as replacement females or bulls, may be infected when purchased, despite appearing healthy.
+Clinical signs of the disease include diarrhea and weight loss, despite a normal appetite and are rarely seen until two or more years after initial infection, which usually occurs within 6 months of birth.
+As an animal ages, susceptibility to MAP decreases and a larger dose of the bacteria is required for infection.

-1. Minimize the spread of Johne’s disease through animal sales and movement.
+- Minimize the spread of Johne’s disease through animal sales and movement.

-2. Identify positive animals/herds and implement management practices to eliminate the disease.
+- Identify positive animals/herds and implement management practices to eliminate the disease.

-3. Support non-infected herds by identifying biosecurity practices to prevent the introduction of the disease into their herds.
+- Support non-infected herds by identifying biosecurity practices to prevent the introduction of the disease into their herds.

-4. Create a market opportunity for participating herds to advertise their involvement in the program.
+- Create a market opportunity for participating herds to advertise their involvement in the program.

 Participating producers work with their local veterinarian to develop a herd health plan addressing biosecurity, herd testing, and management of high-risk animals.
 Producers then obtain a “level of certification” based on the health status of their herd, and their testing plan (whole herd testing vs. individual animal testing).
 Higher levels of certification suggest a herd is lower risk of being infected with the disease.
 MDOL encourages producers to mention their participation in the program while marketing their cattle to show their dedication to minimizing the risk of Johne’s transmission within the industry.
 Additionally, if you purchase cattle for breeding purposes, you should inquire about the health status of animals prior to purchase.